What I Found Under the Hoop House After a Deep Freeze in My Vegetable Garden

 Lesson: keep space between your pole beans and fence, or trim pole beans away from fence.

 2. Watch the last day of school.
 If your garden is accessible, hang out there the last day of school.
 Had someone/s throw spring cabbages around the garden the evening of the last of school at a display garden I manage.
 It was heartbreaking to see them all over the garden, such a waste of food.
 There was vandalism all over the area, which is normally very safe and benign.
 Several folks said it was Jr. High boys.
-This is a good reason to get your children and grandchildren involed in growing food and understanding what goes into food production, so they have respect and don’t waste.
+This is a good reason to get your children and grandchildren involved in growing food and understanding what goes into food production, so they have respect and don’t waste.

 spring cabbage